 Side by side with minimalism, the practice of scrimping and saving can take you as far as the ends of the earth.
 Squeezing the budget as tight as you can, giving up and doing away with unwanted buys will allow you to keep some extra amount for rainy days.
 By rainy days I meant, future travels.

 5. Budget travels.

-There is no need to book a package tour to pick up the culture of a particular country, nor do you need to eat in an opulent restaurant for you to check out on a local cuisine.
+There is no need to book a package tour to pick up the culture of a particular country, nor do you need to eat in an opulent restaurant for you to check out on local cuisine.
 Staying in a luxurious hotel doesn’t guarantee a memorable holiday nor does a hired taxi allow you to interact with the locals.
-On the contrary, the best travel memories I have had were generally made possible with the help of people I shared a room with in a dorm-type hostel, I sat next to in a bus, I’ve ordered street food from, I’ve hitchhiked with, and those I’ve asked directions from (because I am not on a package tour!).
+On the contrary, the best travel memories I have had were generally made possible with the help of people I shared a room within a dorm-type hostel, I sat next to in a bus, I’ve ordered street food from, I’ve hitchhiked with, and those I’ve asked directions from (because I am not on a package tour!).
 Adventures are not always and need not be expensive.

 6. Initial research.

 I often storm the internet whenever I plan to visit a new place.
 I keep watch on airfare and hostel promos, I read articles or blogs and get a hint from people’s stories i.e. the cheapest eatery or the most affordable way to go to this and that.
 It is always better to be initially equipped with ideas of the things you want to do or see to align your budget with it while being spontaneous at the same time – things will not always work the way you planned it.
 No fret, your previous research will save you.

 7. Unwavering courage.